WeiTing1991/WeiTing1991/README.md

 <div>
 	<p>
 		I'm a <strong>software engineer</strong> based in Zurich.
-I specialize in R&D Software, robotics, automation with experience working on servvla projects between academia and industry. you can find my works <a href="https://weitingworks.vercel.app/#project">here</a>.
+I specialize in R&D Software, robotics, automation with experience working on different projects between academia and industry. you can find my works <a href="https://weitingworks.vercel.app/#project">here</a>.
 	</p>
 	<p>
 		As a software engineer, I focus on full-stack desktop/web applications, computer graphics/vision.
-As an architectural engineer, I specialize in automation, computational design and robotic fabrication.
+As an architectural engineer, I specialize in automation, robotic fabrication.
 Currently, I am learning machine learning and reinforcement learning.
 	</p>
 	<p>
 		In my free time, I enjoy building muscle at the gym. 😎